Synonym(s)

 Genetic factors

-- Insulin resistance and hyperinsulinemia; elevated levels of IGF-1 (see insulin-like growth-factor under growth factors) correlate with the total number of acne lesions.
+- Insulin resistance and hyperinsulinemia; elevated levels of IGF-1 (see insulin-like growth factor) correlate with the total number of acne lesions.

-- Identical twins have a high concordance regarding acne.
+- Identical twins have a high concordance with regard to acne.

 -